-The mail room is not open on Saturdays or Sundays and is closed when the University is not open and for federal holidays.
-Students who need items during winter break are encouraged to put their home addresses to make sure they receive mail in a timely matter.
-During summer vacation, students should make sure to update their mailing addresses to their permanent addresses so they don't get mail here at the university.
-This includes magazine subscriptions, credit cards, bills, etc.
+The mailroom is closed on Saturdays and Sundays, as well as when the University is not open and for federal holidays.
+Students who are expecting mail during winter break are encouraged to use their home addresses to ensure receiving mail in a timely matter.
+During the summer, students should update their mailing addresses to their permanent addresses so that mail is not sent to the University.
+This includes magazine subscriptions, credit cards, bills, and so forth.

-There are a number of businesses near campus that now run Amazon lockers.
-Students may want to utilize those services if they want to receive mail after hours or on weekends.
+There are a number of businesses near campus that now run Amazon lockers for pick up.
+Students may wish to utilize those services if they want to receive mail after hours or on weekends.

 What are the Policies for Living on Campus?

 We recommend that you familiarize yourself with the Student Handbook, and review all policy documents that are posted and sent to you.
 The Policies & Procedures tab will take you to the Student Handbook.
 Some general housing policies include no smoking in the residence halls, and a limitation of guests/visitors and overnight stays.
 No alcohol is permitted in the residence halls for students, regardless of age.